-3 Reasons your EHR Budget Overrun
+3 Reasons your EHR Budget Overran

 1) Poor Planning